vaginessa/dns-wiki/Kernel-security.md

 Introduction
 ------------

-AFWall+ is a only a GUI for iptables and people may want to know more about how they can generally hardening the lowest-security-level on there devices (Kernel/ROM).
+AFWall+ is a only a GUI for IPTables and people may want to know more about how they can generally hardening the lowest-security-level on there devices (Kernel/ROM).
 As the kernel controls your device networking, it is important that it be very secure, and could not be compromised.
 If the kernel is already compromised most of all security related features could be bypassed without any notification or log entry.

 The config file of your currently running kernel is also always available in your file system at <code>/proc/config.gz</code>.